Acupuncture and Yin Yoga Immersion Series

 Understanding each of the elements, their interrelationships and how they show up is crucial to restoring and maintaining balance and health.

-Water Element: Water, associated with the season of Winter, represents inward reflection, endurance, and the essence of life.
-The Kidneys and Bladder meridians align with Water, governing the body’s reproductive and filtration systems.
-Fear is the emotion tied to Water, while balance yields calmness and determination.
+Fear is the emotion tied to Water.
+In balance Water represents calmness and quiet determination.
 Water is about depth and the wisdom that comes from the ending of the cycle.

 So how does Acupuncture relate to the Five Elements Theory?